 Step 3 — Opening the Firewall

-Jenkins operates on port 8080 by default.
+Following the install and start of Jenkins on Ubuntu, it will operate on port 8080 by default.
 We’ll use

 ufw command to open that port, run:

 sudo ufw allow 8080

 Note that if the firewall is turned off, the the below command will allow and turn it on: